 -African art and curios.
 (There are many African craft markets)

 -The ostrich leather products (shoes, bags, wallets etc)

--Spices at a Indian spice market or in any large supermarket are good value.
+-Spices at an Indian spice market or in large supermarkets.

 -Witblits, Mampoer, Amarula Cream Liqueur and many other liqueurs.